EENI Global Business School

 Doctorate: World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish ASEAN-India Study, Course Master Doctorate in International Business in French ASEAN-Inde Masters Foreign Trade in Portuguese India.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish ASEAN-India Study Doctorate in International Business in French ASEAN-Inde Masters Foreign Trade in Portuguese India.

 The ASEAN and India signed the ASEAN-India Trade in Goods Agreement in 2009 and entered into force in 2010.

-The ASEAN-India Trade in Goods Agreement facilitates the path for the creation of one of the largest Free Trade Agreement (FTA) in the World: a market of near 1.8 billion people with a combined gross domestic product of USD 2.8 trillion.
+The ASEAN-India Trade in Goods Agreement facilitates the path for the creation of one of the largest Free Trade Agreement in the World: a market of near 1.8 billion people with a combined GDP of USD 2.8 trillion.

 The ASEAN-India Trade in Products Agreement will provide a tariff liberalization of 90% of export products.